nikcub/cexbot/README.md

  will generate a blank config file at `cex.cnf`.
 Edit the file and fill in `username`, `key` and `secret`

- optionally you can store the secret in an environment variable called `CEXBOT_SECRET`.

 ## Usage

  see